RNAS Portland (HMS Osprey): History

 The original seaplane base was established during World War I, in 1917, as HMS Sarepta.
 The station used floatplanes, which flew coastal patrols to protect shipping from German U-boat attacks.
 In August 1918 HMS Sarepta was taken over by the RAF, and a larger unit of 12 aircraft was formed as No. 241 Squadron RAF.
 Following the Armistice in November 1918, the squadron was disbanded and aviation operations ceased at Portland in 1919.

 Following the inter-war period, a Fleet Requirements Unit, 772 Squadron, arrived at Portland in September 1939 and stayed until July 1940.
 With the fall of France early in the war, the Naval Base at Portland became a prime target for the Luftwaffe.
-As a result, HMS Osprey was moved to Cambeltown in July 1940, taking 772 Squadron with it, and leaving Portland's base to remain under Care and Maintenance.
+As a result, HMS Osprey was moved to Campbeltown in July 1940, taking 772 Squadron with it, and leaving Portland's base to remain under Care and Maintenance.

 After the war HMS Osprey returned to Portland and a helicopter base became an important centre for the school to perform experiments and development.
 In 1946 Sikorsky R-4Bs moved in and the success of their trials at Portland led the Admiralty to replace fixed-wing aircraft with helicopters for use in the fleet.
 A major building programme followed at Portland, with the base's playing fields taken over as a landing ground, while the old fleet canteen was converted into a headquarters building, containing the operations centre, a workshop and control tower.

 During the late 1950s the marshy area known as the Mere was filled in and built over, and later expansion meant that this tidal lagoon was completely covered.
 This created a large concreted area to produce the modern, large helicopter facility.
 Upon the completion of the work, 815 Naval Air Squadron flew its 12 Westland Whirlwinds to the new Portland Heliport on 14 April 1959.
 The station was formally commissioned as HMS Osprey on 24 April 1959.